MoOx/phenomic/themes/phenomic-theme-base/content/about.md

 You are currently viewing Phenomic base theme.

 For now [Phenomic does not provide a native way to extend themes](https://github.com/MoOx/phenomic/issues/508) but since it's based on
-React and use a component approach, it's pretty easy to make your own collection of layouts and components and reuse those.
+React and uses a component approach, it's pretty easy to make your own reusable collection of layouts and components.

 ---

 This website is made with [Phenomic](https://phenomic.io/).

-If you are curious about it, you can take a look to [existing websites that use Phenomic](https://phenomic.io/showcase/), some projects share their source code!
+If you are curious about it, you can take a look at [existing websites that use Phenomic](https://phenomic.io/showcase/), some projects share their source code!